-- Evidence obtained by teacher observation/ assessment. - Their performance against the new national curriculum, judged against age related objectives, or equivalent target Tracker step levels. - Pupil progress in relation to objectives in the national curriculum. - Standardised screening or assessment tools, for example, British Picture Vocabulary Scale, Non-verbal abilities test and Salford Reading test.
-We also have a Dyslexia and Dyscalculia assessment available within school.
+- Evidence obtained by teacher observation/ assessment. - Their performance against the national curriculum, judged against age related objectives - Pupil progress in relation to objectives in the national curriculum. - Standardised screening or assessment tools, for example, Salford Reading test and Wellcomm.
+The SENCO is also qualified to carry out Irelns Screenings